mitmedialab/biomech_flexsea-projects/RunningExo/README.md

 * **genVar[0]**
    State in `fsm1()`.
 1 is stance phase, 2 is swing phase
 * **genVar[1]**
-   Control action commanded by FlexSEA.
+   Control action commanded by FlexSEA rounded to the nearest integer.
 Arbitrary unit
 * **genVar[2]**
    Number of `fsm1()` executions.
 Increases until overflow happens then wraps around.
 Used for timekeeping.
 Unit is approximately 1 ms